airyou-code/Notification_service/README.md

 ```

 ### Mailing
-creating, editing, or viewing a list of clients
+creating, editing, or viewing a list of mailings

 ### Mailing logic
 - After creating a new mailing list, if the current time is greater than the start time and less